wxn151/Metadata-wikipedia/README.md

-# Wikipedia Article Metadata
+# Metadata for wikipedia article

 Fetch data on the first, last, and full revisions of a Wikipedia article using the API.

-Requirements / Requisitos
+Requirements

 - [Node.js](https://example.com) installed

-How to run it / Como ejecutarlo
+How to run it
 ```bash
 npm install
 node app.js